Workplace productivity statistics for 2022

 As we can learn from a study found on FinancesOnline:

-The same survey mentions that one company managed to save more than $22,000 per year by using time tracking software.
+The same survey mentions a company in California, which managed to save more than $22,000 per year by using time-tracking software.

 We ought to understand just how limited the resource of time is and allocate our daily, weekly, and monthly tasks in accordance.

-Many factors can negatively impact one's productivity levels.
+Many factors can negatively impact your productivity levels.

 It's essential to learn to recognize this, as that's the first step in getting the most out of your day.